GameOnAnil/MyInstagramClone/README.md

 ## Package Structure

  com.gameonanil.my.instagramcloneapp
-   - adapter  ->has all the recycler adapter
+   - adapter             has all the recycler adapter
-   - models   ->has all the data class
+   - models              has all the data class
    - ui
-     -- main
+     * main
-     -- start
+     * start